EnayatAria/Optimal-transpot-for-domain-adopotation-/README.md

    - four transformed image sets using  four OT functions in envi format
    - Plot of the point distributions of the source and target data and the transformed target images

-A sample plot as the output of the plot  output of the code is uploaded: tf_plot_best
+A sample plot as the output of the plot  output of the code is uploaded: tf_plot_best.jpeg